Isaac-Fate/news-scraper/book/quick-start/index.md

 # Quick Start

-Read the following sections to see the basic usages of the news scarper.
+Read the following sections to see the basic usages of the news scraper.

 ````{tableofcontents}
 ````